Alain-L/quellog/docs/filtering-output.md

 - Checking query load distribution
 - Verifying query logging is working

-!!! note "Difference from --sql-summary"
+!!! note "Related SQL flags"
-    `--sql-performance` shows the overview histogram and aggregate stats from the default report, while `--sql-summary` provides detailed per-query statistics.
+    - `--sql-performance`: Detailed per-query statistics with top queries, temp files, and locks
+    - `--sql-overview`: Query type breakdown by database/user/host/application
+    - Use `--sql-summary` flag to show only the SQL summary section in the default report

 ### --tempfiles